jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

            });
 ~~~~

-This pattern of listing function parameters as an object literal is
+This pattern of passing arguments as an object literal is
 common in Javascript for functions which take a large number of
 arguments, particularly if some are optional.
 This avoids having to pad
 unprovided optional arguments in the middle of the list with null values
 and, because the purpose of the values is apparent from the callee, also
-an anti-pattern where a callsite can only be understood after counting
+avoids an anti-pattern where a callsite can only be understood after counting
 the position of the arguments.

-Taking on this style and extending to cover events for progressive
+Taking on this style while extending it to cover events for progressive
-parsing, we get the public API for Oboe:
+parsing, we arrive at the following Oboe public API:

 ~~~~ {.javascript}
 oboe("resources/people.json")